Immigration Information for Exchange Students

 You will need to take your Passport and Residence Card with you when applying for a Special Re-entry Permit.

 International students in Japan on a Student’ Visa are allowed to work part-time within 28 hours a week.
 However, you are required to apply for and obtain a Work Permit before beginning any part-time work.
-You should apply for a Work Permit at the airport when you arrive at Japan as well as the Tokyo Regional Immigration Office in Shinagawa or Tachikawa.
+You should apply for a Work Permit at the airport when you arrive at Japan as well as the Tokyo Regional Immigration Bureau in Shinagawa or Tachikawa.

-There are several other immigration related procedure relevant to international students living in Japan, such as Change of Address, Extension of Period of Stay, and Change of Visa Status, that have to be taken care of either at the local town or city office or at an immigration office.
+There are several other immigration related procedures relevant to international students living in Japan, such as Change of Address, Extension of Period of Stay, and Change of Visa Status, that have to be taken care of either at the local town or city office or at an immigration office.
 Please inquire about these procedures at the TUFS Student Exchange Division Office for more information.

 3-11-1, Asahi-cho, Fuchu-shi, Tokyo 183-8534, Japan